MapQuest/mapquest-osm-server/doc/Deploymentinstructions.md

 ## About

-This wiki page describes how to install and maintain an instance of this server.
+This document describes how to install and maintain an instance of this server.

 ## Note

-Currently, the 'front-end server' and the 'ingestion tool' (the wiki page [Overview][] describes what these are) work "in-place" in the source tree.
+Currently, the 'front-end server' and the 'ingestion tool' (the document [Overview][] describes what these are) work "in-place" in the source tree.
 An install-friendly package is yet to be created; see ticket [#5][issue5].